Owen Moxon: Gretna 2008 (loan)

 On 30 January 2017, Moxon moved on loan to Lowland League club Gretna 2008, for the remainder of the season.

 Annan Athletic

 On 22 June 2017, Moxon signed for Scottish League Two club Annan Athletic.

 Return to Carlisle United

 Moxon signed for Carlisle United in 2022, and was named in the EFL League Two Team of the Season in his first season with the club.
 He also received the Carlisle United player of the season award.
 Following promotion, the club confirmed that they had received a transfer offer for the midfielder which they had rejected.

 In January 2024, Moxon was subject to transfer speculation following manager Paul Simpson's admission that the midfielder had rejected the offer of a new contract.

 Portsmouth

 On 1 February 2024, Moxon signed for League One leaders Portsmouth on a three-and-a-half-year deal for an undisclosed fee.

+On 20 January 2026, after nearly a year with Stockport County, Moxon joined Wigan Athletic on loan until the end of the season.